Shadows are Bicategorical Traces: Shadows on (oo,2) -categories

-where $\biHHinfty(\B)$ is constructed as in \cref{def:thh of enriched cat}.
-This definition can be viewed as a homotopy coherent lift of the definition of a shadow.
+where $\biHHinfty(\B)$ is constructed as in \cref{def:thh of enriched cat}. \end{defn} This definition can be viewed as a homotopy coherent lift of the definition of a shadow on a bicategory.
 It is natural to ask when $(\infty,2)$-categorical shadows exist and how to construct them.
-In the important special case of $\V$-enriched categories and their bimodules, we conjecture that there should an exist an analogue of the Hochschild shadow for spectral categories.
+In the important special case of $\V$-enriched categories and their bimodules, we conjecture that there should be an analogue of the Hochschild shadow for spectral categories, building on the following result by Haugseng.